nasuha02/E-Portfolio-Individu/https:/career-development-plan.md

 Technical Skills

 - Cybersecurity Research Skills: Be acquainted with techniques of data exfiltration analysis and the effects of ransomware attacks on the supply chain.
+- Information Gathering and Network Monitoring: Skilled in using Wireshark to monitor and analyze suspicious traffic in the network for security audits.
+- Communication Security: Familiar with the use of Mailvelope for managing encrypted emails to secure organizational communications.
+- Source Code Management and Scripting: Utilizing GitHub to maintain source code systematically and Python programming language to develop basic scripts.
+- Frontend Design and Data Display: Skillful in developing efficient interfaces and maintaining integrity of data display through HTML, CSS, and JavaScript.

 Soft Skills